leanderthiele/voxelize/README.md

 Define `NDEBUG` and un-define `COUNT` in [include/defines.hpp](include/defines.hpp) if you don't want to see any print output during runtime.
 We recommend to keep these as they are at least until you have successfully run the code once.
+`NDEBUG` also disables a lot of useful asserts which have very little runtime overhead and make it much easier to diagnose problems.

 Load the appropriate modules, e.g. on Tiger
 ```shell